gnolang/gno/examples/README.md

 # Examples

 This folder showcases example Gno realms (smart contracts) and pure packages (libraries).
-These examples provide a glimpse into the potential of gno.land & Gno capabilities, while also serving as a testing set for the GnoVM.
+These examples provide a glimpse into the potential of gno.land and the capabilities of Gno, while also serving as a testing set for the GnoVM.

-Pure packages and realms in this folder are pre-deployed to gno.land testnets, making them readily available for use on-chain.
+Pure packages and realms in this folder are pre-deployed to gno.land testnets, making them readily available for on-chain use.
 However, **there is no guarantee that code in this folder is bug-free, and should be used in accordance to this fact.**

 ## Structure